ecoiahq/content-ops-starter/content/pages/Business-Services.md

         subtitle: This is the item subtitle
         text: >
-          We design customised fundraising strategies that align with your organisation's goals, helping you reach and engage potential donors, secure grants, and build long-term financial support.
+          We design customised fundraising strategies that align with your organisation’s goals, helping you reach and engage potential donors, secure grants, and build long-term financial support.
         image:
           type: ImageBlock